projecthydra-labs/hydra-validations/README.md

 See also the source code and spec tests.

+### FormatValidator

-**FormatValidator** - Extends the ActiveModel version to validate the format of *each member* of an enumerable attribute value.
+Extends the ActiveModel version to validate the format of *each member* of an enumerable attribute value.

 See documentation for ActiveModel::Validations::FormatValidator for usage and options.